Community Gardens

-We have 3 gardens that need tending.
+We have several gardens in both Gardner & Winchendon that need tending.
 Community Learning Garden, CAC Gardens, Winchendon School Gardens.

 This will benefit the local residents.